AI, robotics and blockchain The next big investment wave in healthcare

 Blockchain for data integrity, payments, and transparency

 Healthcare systems rely on trust between patients, providers, and insurers.
-Blockchain is being explored as a way to strengthen that trust by making data more secure, traceable, and harder to tamper with.
-Unlike traditional databases, blockchain records are time-stamped, encrypted, and distributed across a decentralised network, reducing the risk of unauthorised changes or data losses.
+Blockchain is being explored as a way to support data integrity in some use cases by improving traceability and integrity in some designs, although privacy, governance and integration risks remain, and security depends on implementation.
+Unlike traditional databases, blockchain records are time-stamped, encrypted, and distributed across a decentralised network, making some changes easier to audit, depending on system design and governance.

-One of the most promising applications is in patient record management.
-Blockchain in healthcare enables accurate, permission-based sharing of medical data across hospitals, insurers, and clinics.
+One potential application is in patient record management.
+Blockchain-based systems could support permission-based sharing of medical data across hospitals, insurers, and clinics, although implementation varies.
+Blockchain in healthcare enables accurate, permission-based sharing.
 In theory, patients can gain greater control over who accesses their medical data and for what duration, although the actual implementation in practice still varies.

 Blockchain is also being tested to track pharmaceuticals through supply chains, helping verify drug authenticity and reduce fraud.
 In insurance and billing, smart contracts could streamline claims by automating approvals and reducing disputes, although adoption is still in its early stages.

 While several startups and large healthcare players are piloting blockchain solutions, regulatory frameworks, cost, and system integration remain barriers to widespread use.
-Still, the potential for greater security and transparency is driving continued interest and investment.
+Still, the possible uses in data integrity, traceability and claims processing continue to attract research, pilots and investor attention.

 Biotech and pharmaceutical R&D: Still high risk, but with new tools